ajay100/AprilWTHOSS/app/README.md

 ## Prerequisites

-To complete this tutorial you will need:
+In order to complete this tutorial you will need:

 1. [Git](https://git-scm.com/)
 2. [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli) or use [Azure Cloudshell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart)